XeroAPI/xero-python/xero_python/payrolluk/docs/PayrollUkApi.md

 # **create_employee_salary_and_wage**
 > SalaryAndWageObject create_employee_salary_and_wage(xero_tenant_id, employee_id, salary_and_wage)

-creates employee salary and wage record
+Creates a salary and wage record for a specific employee

 ### Example